philippesaade11/Smart_Steel_Project/README.md

       ![ScreenShot](/snapshots/add-popup.PNG)

       Below the table, we have a chart that plot the temperture over the timestamp.
 The chart is zoomable and pannable.
+Pressing points in the charts also opens the change pop-up.

       ![ScreenShot](/snapshots/chart.PNG)